divblox/divblox.github.io/advanced-training-exercise.md

     // Query the relevant data
     public function getData() {
+        // Graph data we query from database and set into an array
         $CategoryLabelCountArray = [];
         $CategoryLabelArray = ["Sport", "Leisure", "Work"];
         foreach($CategoryLabelArray as $Category) {